Sreekee/Nvidia/README.md

 ## NVIDIA qwikLABS

-As part of the Deep Learning Teaching Kit, you have free access to [qwikLABS](nvidia.qwiklab.com), a supplemental and complementary learning resource. qwikLABS is a live, hands-on, self-paced learning environment.
+As part of the Deep Learning Teaching Kit, you have free access to [qwikLABS](https://nvidia.qwiklab.com), a supplemental and complementary learning resource. qwikLABS is a live, hands-on, self-paced learning environment.
 Each lab includes a set of interactive instructions to walk students through a specific concept.
 As these labs are hosted in the cloud, a student only needs a web-browser and internet access.

-If you are interested in using these labs, please create an account at [nvidia.qwiklab.com](nvidia.qwiklab.com) and send your qwikLAB account email address to [educators@nvidia.com](educators@nvidia.com) with the subject line “GPU Teaching Kit qwikLAB Access”.
-Instructions will then follow for giving access to your students.

 The NVIDIA Deep Learning qwikLABS include: